0mar711/3rd_Year_Project/README.md

 # Network Anomaly Detection Dashboard

-Welcome to the Network Anomaly Detection Dashboard, an interactive web application designed to display insights and analysis on network traffic data, enabling the identification and analysis of malicious activities within network systems.
+The Network Anomaly Detection Dashboard is an interactive web application aimed to showcase insights and analysis in the data of the traffic of the network that could enable findings during the analysis of activities that are malicious in the systems of networks.

 ## Getting Started